Shared universe: Universes in films

+Following the films Son of Frankenstein (1939) and Dracula's Daughter (1935), Universal began experimenting with transfictional storytelling with their horror films series throughout the early to mid 1940s.
+This form was conceptualized by Richard Saint-Gelais who described it as when "two (or more) texts exhibit a transfictional relationship where they share elements, such as characters, imaginary locations, and fictional worlds."

+William Proctor in Horror Franchise Cinema (2021) wrote that Universal began transfictional storytelling by applying it to the film series, but these experiments were "not always conducted as carefully or as thoroughly as audiences, especially fans, would expect in contemporary terms".
+This is seen in Universal's Frankenstein films, the Dracula films which are sequentially fragmented as Son of Dracula (1943) does not reference narratives or characters from either Dracula (1931) or Dracula's Daughter.
+Following the release of The Wolf Man (1941) and The Ghost of Frankenstein (1942), Universal released Frankenstein Meets the Wolf Man (1942) which operated as a sequel to both films.
+Proctor suggested that the Frankenstein Meets the Wolf Man (1942), the first crossover in film history, and the ensemble films House of Frankenstein (1944) and House of Dracula (1945) established the first "cinematic universe".

 Some universes in film have originated as film adaptations of novels, such as the James Bond film series based on the spy novels by Ian Fleming.
-The films adapt some elements from the novels; however, they are not direct adaptations, additionally they were not adapted in the same order as the books released.
-The first film in the series is Dr. No (1962), and has produced 24 sequels, with the most recent one being No Time to Die (2021).
-Due to the series spanning more than 50 years, James Bond has been portrayed by six actors, all the other frequent cast of characters has also gone through replacements, additionally after all Fleming's novels were adapted the series shifted towards original scripts.
+The films adapt some elements from the novels; however, they are not direct adaptations, nor were they adapted in the same order as the books were released.
+The first film in the series is Dr. No (1962), followed by 24 sequels, with the most recent being No Time to Die (2021).
+Due to the series spanning more than 50 years, James Bond has been portrayed by six actors, and other recurring characters have also been portrayed by multiple actors.
+After all of Fleming's Bond novels were adapted, the series shifted towards original scripts.
 However, all films are set within a single, coherent fictional continuity, even if the writers, directors and cast change between films.
 Aspects of the fictional universe are retained between films.